wurmlab/genomicscourse/current-year/practicals/population_genetics/pt-4-map-call.md

 ## 4. Variant calling

-Create a new directory in your `home` for the second part of today's practical (e.g., `2023-10-02-genotyping`).
-You will want to set up the relevant subdirectories  and `WHATIDID.txt` file as before.
+Create a new directory in your `home` for the second part of today's practical (e.g., `2024-09-02-genotyping`).
+You will want to set up the relevant subdirectories  and `WHATIDID.txt` file, as you have done before.
 Then symlink (`ln -s`) the reference genome `/shared/data/popgen/reference.fa` and the alignments from the mapping part of the practical (both `.bam` and `.bai` files) to your `input` directory.

 > **_Note:_**
-> When you create links from one directory to another, it is better to use absolute path for links like `~/2023-10-02-mapping/results/*.bam*` instead of `../../2023-10-02-mapping/results/*.bam`
+> When you create links from one directory to another, it is better to use the absolute path for links like `~/2024-09-02-mapping/results/*.bam*` instead of `../../2024-09-30-mapping/results/*.bam`

 > **_Note:_**
 > Remember to keep your commands in the `WHATIDID.txt` file.